 Management's objective in supporting the development of the Group in the short term includes sustained growth in loans issued on a monthly basis.
 Management's ultimate objective is to reach a target of 300 new loans issued per month.
 During the first quarter of the fiscal December 31, 2020 year, the Group faced difficult capital markets resulting from the global response to COVID-19.
-Accordingly, the Group is refocusing its efforts on Score-Up, marble's proprietary SaaS product to ensure Canadians can better manage their personal finance and credit wellness in the current uncertain times.
+Accordingly, the Group is refocusing its efforts on MyMarble, Marble's proprietary SaaS product to ensure Canadians can better manage their personal finance and credit wellness in the current uncertain times.
 The Group is also accelerating its efforts to launch Credit Meds to assets the growing number of Canadians that are no forced into insolvency because of the global economic climate.

 As a result of the above, management has curtailed its projections on Fast Track given the uncertainty in the market and industry regarding the loans.
 We are taking a careful wait and see approach to the economy and the number of Canadians facing unemployment.
-That said, the future opportunity for Fast Track has increased because of the situation and Marble will be poised to get back to the projections once there is more certainty in the market.
-In response to the recent situation, the Group has entered into a non-binding agreement with Clear Haven Capital Management LLC, as discussed above, to secure adequate financing for future loan growth.
-The Group is in the process of completing due diligence and finalizing terms with the Fund.
+The Company has and will continue to implement cost cutting measures in this area of its operations until there is more certainty on its ability to secure a debt facility to fund the Fast Track program.
+The non-binding agreement with Clear Haven Capital Management LLC, that the Group entered into to secure adequate financing for future loan growth is taking longer than expected and thus the Group is seeking out other debt facilities so as not to be reliant on one debt facility to fund its Fast Track program.
+Once the Company is confident that it has secured a debt facility it will re-engage and the current economic uncertainty provides more clarity, it will commence to implement and Fast Track.

-As at June 30, 2020 the Group held a total balance of 3,207,212 in loans receivable, net of allowance for credit losses of 285,299 (June 30, 2019, 2,198,609 net of allowance for credit losses of 130,240).
-The allowance for credit losses of 285,299 represents 8% of the Group's outstanding loan balance at June 30, 2020 (2019 - 5.6%).
+As at September 30, 2020 the Group held a total balance of \$2,911,090 in loans receivable, net of allowance for credit losses of \$221,214 (December 31, 2019, \$3,148,314 net of allowance for credit losses of \$235,983).
+The allowance for credit losses of \$221,214 represents 7.06% of the Group's outstanding loan balance at December 31, 2020 (2019 -6.97%).
 The Group has taken a conservative approach with its allowance for credit losses, because of the COVID-19 crisis, resulting in its growth as compared to the prior years.